rails/rails/guides/source/migrations.md

 The combination of timestamps and recording which migrations have been run allows Rails to handle common situations that occur with multiple developers.

-For example, Alice adds migrations +20080906120000+ and +20080906123000+ and Bob adds +20080906124500+ and runs it.
+For example, Alice adds migrations `20080906120000` and `20080906123000` and Bob adds `20080906124500` and runs it.
 Alice finishes her changes and checks in her migrations and Bob pulls down the latest changes.
-When Bob runs +rake db:migrate+, Rails knows that it has not run Alice's two migrations so it executes the +up+ method for each migration.
+When Bob runs `rake db:migrate`, Rails knows that it has not run Alice's two migrations so it executes the `up` method for each migration.

 Of course this is no substitution for communication within the team.
 For example, if Alice's migration removed a table that Bob's migration assumed to